 Fortunately, there are a number of tips you can use to ensure your success.
 Before you quit, or even if you are quitting right now, remember these important tips:

-At some point, your brain is going to try to rationalize having a cigarette.
+- At some point, your brain is going to try to rationalize having a cigarette.
 If you can determine what these rationalizations will be in advance, you can help to convince yourself to avoid them when they occur.
-For example, you may rationalize that one cigarette won’t be the end of the world.
+For example, you may rationalize that one cigarette won’t be the end of the world or taking a hit from supposedly the best vape around does not count as cheating.
 You may decide that a difficult situation warrants having a cigarette.
 Or, you may decide that smoking when you drink alcohol is ok, as long as you don’t smoke the rest of the time.
 By identifying these in advance, you can remind yourself that they are rationalizations when they occur.
 This can prevent you from falling back into those same daily habits.

 The first week is the most difficult during the quitting process.
 If you can power through the first week of quitting smoking, you stand a higher chance of succeeding in the end.
 You may always have mild cravings or urges to smoke, but these will reduce in intensity to a level that is far easier to overcome.
 Stay focused, dedicated, and remember why you are on the path you are on.

 During the first week without cigarettes, you will also likely experience:

 The nicotine itself is the addictive ingredient in smokeless tobacco, as well as in vape juices and e-liquids, which is why some smokers switch to zero-nicotine vaping.
 You will still experience cravings, although you will crave your chosen tobacco form.

 Irritability and Intense Emotions